andrew/ultimate-awesome/README.md

 - [awesome-domain-storytelling](https://github.com/hofstef/awesome-domain-storytelling) - A curated list of ressources for Domain Storytelling practitioners.
 PR are welcome!.
 - [web-development-resources](https://github.com/milanaryal/web-development-resources) - A list of open source front-end tools and resources for web designers and developers.
 - [awesome-adapter-resources](https://github.com/calpt/awesome-adapter-resources) - Collection of Tools and Papers related to Adapters / Parameter-Efficient Transfer Learning/ Fine-Tuning.
+- [Awesome-LegalAI-Resources](https://github.com/CSHaitao/Awesome-LegalAI-Resources) - This repository aims to collect all LegalAI data to facilitate the development of intelligent justice systems.
 - [awesome-ordinals](https://github.com/neu-fi/awesome-ordinals) - A curated list of ordinals and inscriptions ecosystem.
-- [awesome-dicom](https://github.com/open-dicom/awesome-dicom) - A curated list of awesome DICOM resources and libraries.
 - [awesome-platform-engineering](https://github.com/toptechevangelist/awesome-platform-engineering) - An awesome list of Platform Engineering 平台工程列表.
 - [awesome-ripple](https://github.com/vhpoet/awesome-ripple) - A curated list of Ripple resources.
 - [awesome_osint_blockchain_analysis](https://github.com/aaarghhh/awesome_osint_blockchain_analysis) - A list of useful Crypto resources for OSINT investigations.